In Ari Aster’s latest, sharing each other’s emotions is scarier than being alone.

 For a while, it seems to be all of the above.
 That’s better than nothing, though—it’s much more than her peers get.
 Much like in Hereditary, Aster plays with the viewer’s awareness of genre tropes, placing them alongside the antagonist(s) in terms of character agency and in line with the four when it comes to emotions.
 It’s clear that Mark’s xenophobia will bite him in the ass, and when it does, his loss is something of a relief.
 It’s clear that Josh’s obsession with watching instead of partaking can only get him so far, and when he takes a club to the head, it’s inevitable.
 It’s all for the greater good.
 But while passiveness is the real poison here, that doesn’t mean activity is the key to success either.

-Case in point: Christian’s comparatively active pursuit after a young siren named Maja (Isabelle Grill), who’s cast a love potion on him.
-As they have sex, what’s thought to be his own satisfaction becomes the pleasure of a dozen others.
+Case in point: Christian’s comparatively active pursuit, still coerced, pursuit after a young siren named Maja (Isabelle Grill), who’s cast a love potion on him.
+As they rape him, what’s thought to be his own satisfaction becomes the pleasure of a dozen others.
 A dozen strangers, watching and writhing along, come to share his emotions with him.
 His actions give pleasure to Maja.
 Maja’s moans echo through a dozen other women.
 As it turns out, no emotions can exist in a vacuum.